hashicorp/service-based-networking/README.md

 ## Accessing the server or client

-Either use the standar Docker command `docker exec -it container_id bash` or you can use the following Shipyard convenience methods
+Either use the standard Docker command `docker exec -it container_id bash` or you can use the following Shipyard convenience methods

 ## Consul Client - Users Service
 ```